 It’s the northernmost first-magnitude star, so far north that it’s circumpolar at the UK’s latitudes.
 That means it doesn’t rise and set like most other stars.

-Instead, it’s in the sky every night of the year, where it appears to circle around Polaris, the north star (which you can easily find with a quick star-hop).
+Instead, it’s in the sky every night of the year, where it appears to circle around Polaris, the North Star (for more on this, read our guide on how to find the North Star.).

 Though we tend to think of Capella as a wintertime star, look low to the northern horizon in July.
 You’ll see it’s there then too (and is, incidentally, also one of my favourite summer stars).